rickardbrannvall/tfhe_ewma/README.md

 # tfhe_ewma

-Test out bootstrapped operations for stateful process by implementing Exponentially Weighted Moving Algorithm (ewma) under homomorphic encryption in the Concrete (TFHE) library for the Rust programming language.
+Implements Exponentially Weighted Moving Average algorithm (ewma) under homomorphic encryption in the Concrete (TFHE) library for the Rust programming language.
+This is to demonstrate how to use bootstrapped operations, which are necessary for the EWMA since it is a statefull process.

 create_keys
 - run this to create secret keys for encryption, key switching and bootstrap (may take several hours)